Kiratto Pri Chan: Others

+Sadame Ginga is the character featured in High School!
+Kiratto Pri☆Chan: Doki Doki Nyugaku no Sadame & High School!
+Kiratto Pri☆Chan: Kira Kira Mirai no Sadame.

 Media

+Arcade game

+Pri Chan arcade games were launched on April 19, 2018.
+Both games were developed by syn Sophia and published by Takara Tomy.

 Anime

 Episode 68 featured a crossover television special with Secret × Heroine Phantomirage!
 Episode 118 is a special episode to honor ten years of the Pretty series featuring Pretty All Friends idols.
 On April 25, 2020, it was announced certain episodes from Episode 107 onwards would be delayed due to the ongoing COVID-19 pandemic.
 On June 26, 2020, it was announced that the anime would resume on July 5, 2020, with episode 107.
 Crunchyroll licensed the series.

 Film

-PriPara & Kiratto Pri☆Chan Movie: Sparkling Memorial Live, was released on May 5, 2018.
+An anime film, PriPara & Kiratto Pri☆Chan Movie: Sparkling Memorial Live, was released on May 5, 2018.